micropython/micropython/docs/pyboard/tutorial/lcd160cr_skin.rst

 There is a test program which you can use to test the features of the display, and which also serves as a basis to start creating your own code that uses the LCD.
-This test program is included in recent versions of the pyboard firmware and is also available on GitHub
+This test program is available on GitHub
 `here <https://github.com/micropython/micropython/blob/master/drivers/display/lcd160cr_test.py>`__.
+Copy it to the board over USB mass storage, or by using `mpremote`.

 To run the test from the MicroPython prompt do::